AlanHowlett/AlanHowlett/README.md

 ### 💬 Ask me about ...
 - 📫 How to reach me: ... name@gmail
 - 😄 Pronouns: ...
-### ⚡ Fun fact: ...
+### ⚡ Fun facts: ...
 I've deadlifted 450lbs.
+I used to hold 3 Maryland State Powerlifting records: deadlift, benchpress, and total lifted.
 I raise oysters to help the Chesapeake Bay.
--->
+I ve sailed from Maryland to Rhode Island, Maryland to Bermuda, and Florida to Jamaica.
+I've sailed in the BVI and Antigua-Barbuda.
+I've done 2.5 somersaults, and 2 reverse somersaults from a diving board.
+I'm in my high school Sports Hall of Fame for wrestling.